 The final result can then be combined with an optional overlay image.

 To see how pixels map from the canvas to the The Avogadro project, and vice versa, see: Avogadro Project: Where Am I?

 Want to make your own destination image but not sure how?
 Use the gradient-block image as your source.
 After scaling/distorting, your image should still consist of only the same color values.

 If you are using the image as a texture map in a 3D graphics editor, you may wish to disable any texture tiling and filtering to prevent blocks on the right edge from filtering to blocks on the left edge, and make sure that the shader is fully radiant / self-illuminating (i.e. not affected by lighting/shadows).
 Render the image not to your final image size, but to 4 times larger, so that the end-result image can be filtered down to the desired size for a higher quality result.

-The first Avogadro Project, for example consisted of a plane and a paraboloid of the desired size set on that plane, with the gradient-block image texture mapped onto the plane, and the paraboloid made reflective, so that it would reflect the gradient-block which, once mapped, would end up looking like it was reflecting the canvas.
+The first Avogadro Project, for example consisted of a plane and a paraboloid of the desired size and position set on that plane, with the gradient-block image texture mapped onto the plane, and the paraboloid made reflective, so that it would reflect the gradient-block which, once mapped, would end up looking like it was reflecting the canvas.
 This reflective paraboloid was then rendered from straight above out to the destination image.